How We Create a Safe, High Quality Experience for Your Child

 We are a licensed camp registered with the Connecticut Department of Health.
-Each year they conduct a surprise inspection for our camps to ensure we meet the health and safety regulations.
-We are in compliance with all of the rules and regulations regarding the safety and health of our campers.
+Each year they conduct an unannounced inspection for our camps to ensure we meet the health and safety regulations.
+We are in compliance with all stated rules and regulations.

-Our ratio of campers to staff is at least 1:7.
-With a maximum of 14 students in each camp group.
-This ensures groups small enough to provide a fun and intensive experience while large enough to have a diversity of students and opportunity to make new friends.
+Our ratio of campers to staff is at least 6:1, with a maximum of 12 students in each camp group.
+This ensures groups small enough to provide a fun and intensive experience while large enough to have a diversity of kids and ample opportunity to make new friends.

 Each group of campers is led by two instructors, one of which must be a Lead Instructor.
 Lead Instructors have hundreds of hours of field experience working in the woods with kids.
 These instructors are always dedicated adults who are passionate about connecting kids to nature.
 They are typically in their 20s or older and have a significant amount of life experience behind them.

 Sometimes a camp group includes an Assistant Instructor.
 Assistant Instructors are typically adults who are newer to the field of wilderness mentoring but share a love for working with kids outdoors.
 Assistants may also be responsible teens who have grown up in our programs and have likely completed our Mentor-in-Training program over the course of one or more summers.

 All of our field staff attend an intensive annual summer training that focuses on safety, emergency protocol, first aid, and our core curriculum.
 The majority of our instructors have received outside first aid and CPR certification, which may include Wilderness First Aid.
 Each camp group carries a walkie-talkie and a first aid kit to address minor health needs in the field.
 Serious injuries and illnesses are handled by calling parents or 911 if needed.
 We have a camp doctor on call to advise us on medical situations and protocol.